Skip to main content

 • Make sure to avoid entering the same name as the Test Config that is to be duplicated.

-• The new name has to follow these rules:
+• The new name must follow these rules: